ngworker/lumberjack/packages/ngworker/lumberjack/http-driver/README.md

 ### LumberjackHttpDriverModule

-The `LumberjackHttpDriverModule` is very similar to the `LumberjackConsoleDriverModule`, however now we have a static `withOptions` function that allows us to pass `LumberjackHttpDriverOptions` to fall back to the settings in `LumberjackLogDriverConfig`.
+The `LumberjackHttpDriverModule` is similar to the `LumberjackConsoleDriverModule`.

+Novelty appears with the static `withOptions` function that allows us to pass `LumberjackHttpDriverOptions` to fall back to the settings in `LumberjackLogDriverConfig`.

+Additionally, we can configure the underlaying `HttpClient` by passing any features it receives like interceptors.

 ```typescript
 @NgModule()